flightwatching/wilco-api/docs/dashboards/readme.md

 ###Your samples by parameter name
 Each of your samples is accessible by its parameter name.
 WILCO creates variables which name is the name of the parameter the sample refers.
 A sample is still not exactly the same as [SampleV3IO API object](/java/com/fw/wilco/api/SampleV3IO.java) but we are working on it.

+the returned sample structure matches the updateSVG input structure:

+it is an object which fields are the sample name.
+Each sample is an array with the following fields.
+The array has 1 element at index 0 which is the value of the sample

+* name: the name of the sample (that you retreive in the holding structure)
+* date: the date of the sample in the 2015-08-16T23:11:22 format.
+* history() is a function that returs a time sorted array of archive.
+						An archive is a short: array of 1 value and date field.
+* minOK: the min value where the sample is OK
+* maxOK: the max value where the sample is OK
+* minScale: the min value where the sample visualization should range
+* maxScale: the max value where the sample visualization should range

 Assuming your sample's param is TAT, here is what you can call